t3brightside/advancedtitle/README.md

 ## Features

-Adds page title prefix and suffix field to the SEO tab.
+Adds page title prefix, suffix and absolute title field to the SEO tab.

 ## Install
 - Install from TER **advancedtitle** or composer **t3brightside/advancedtitle**